 No evidence of human teratogenicity (can rule out 2-fold increase in overall birth defects).

-Two-drug regimens (e.g., RPV/DTG FDC) are not recommended in pregnancy.
+Two-drug regimens (e.g., the RPV/DTG FDC) are not recommended for use in pregnancy.

 - AIDSinfo Drug Database